 Time has other beauties as well.
 It doesn’t require credit card installment payments or a Christmas Club account at the bank.
 We can give it each and every day almost without exception and is limited only by our willingness to give it.
-It is the ideal last minute gift because often the more spontaneously we give it the more significant it becomes.
-By giving it your never really lose it.
+It is the ideal last-minute gift because often, the more spontaneously we give it the more significant it becomes.
+By giving it you never really lose it.
 In fact giving it is the single best way to preserve it.

 By sharing it you can watch as the cumulative results manifest themselves days, months and years later.
 By not sharing it, time passes swiftly and permanently away in sometimes not so pleasant memories.

 Yes, the kids will enjoy the trinkets for which we have saved all year or will pay for all next year.
 In a flash, however they will be back asking for something more significant and more permanent.
 Seldom will they ever directly ask for it, but if you listen carefully you will hear that all they may really be wanting is “ a minute of your time.”

 So as you experience the depression and anti climax of cleaning up the mess created by the wrapping paper, pine needles and candy canes sticking to the sofa, remember you have an untapped reservoir from which you can give all year long.

 Normal kids require constant reassurance that you care for and love them.
 Sharing your time with them going to their ball games, class plays and science fairs may seem like an intolerable penance at the time but will be remembered long after the deluxe model pea shooter has been relegated to the scrap heap.